nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to show help
+1. User requests to show help.
-2. AddressBook shows a help page
+2. AddressBook shows a help page.

    Use case ends.